Appledore Lifeboat Station shores up community support with Signagelive Digital Signage [+VIDEO]

 The scope of what we can do – the potential – is beyond anything that we imagined, and we are continually developing the content.”

-Initially, the digital signage was only going to be used to digitise and display historical photographs of generations of past crew members and pay homage to the history of the Lifeboat Station.
+Initially, the Digital Signage was only going to be used to digitise and display historical photographs of generations of past crew members and pay homage to the history of the Lifeboat Station.

 Since the first boat was stationed in the village in 1825, the RNLI has developed a long tradition of saving lives at sea, relying on the selflessness and bravery of local volunteers.